 Henry VIII (28 June 1491 28 January 1547).
 The man with six wives.
-Every British person can remember what happened to them — "divorced, beheaded, died, divorced, beheaded, survived".
+Every British person (and Anglophilic American) can remember what happened to them — "divorced, beheaded, died, divorced, beheaded, survived".
 Actually the "spare" to his elder brother Arthur, he ended up in line to the throne after Arthur died (marrying his brother's widow, Catherine of Aragon, the first 'Spanish' Princess, the realms of Aragon and Castile having been united (temporarily, people thought) by the marriage of her parents).
 He was only 18 when he came to the throne and engaged in some Wacky Fratboy Hijinx in his early years as King — he and some male buddies once burst into the Queen's bedchamber dressed as Robin Hood and his Merry Men.
 A redhead, he does remind one of his contemporary namesake, Prince Henry, Duke of Sussex (the former Prince Henry of Wales).

 He was far more extravagant than his miserly father — responsible for quite possibly the most extravagant diplomatic summit in history, the Field of the Cloth of Gold.
 There he proceeded to have an impromptu wrestling match with the King of France, Francis I. Though very showy, it didn't accomplish anything, with Henry being ultimately thrown down.